History of general anesthesia: Eastern world

 The active ingredients in tsūsensan are scopolamine, hyoscyamine, atropine, aconitine and angelicotoxin.
 When consumed in sufficient quantity, tsūsensan produces a state of general anesthesia and skeletal muscle paralysis.
 Shutei Nakagawa (1773–1850), a close friend of Hanaoka, wrote a small pamphlet titled "Mayaku-ko" ("narcotic powder") in 1796.
 Although the original manuscript was lost in a fire in 1867, this brochure described the current state of Hanaoka's research on general anesthesia.

-On 13 October 1804, Hanaoka performed a partial mastectomy for breast cancer on a 60-year-old woman named Kan Aiya, using tsūsensan as a general anesthetic.
+On 13 October 1804, Hanaoka performed a partial mastectomy for breast cancer on a 60-year-old woman named Kan Aiya, using tsūsensan as a general anaesthetic.
 This is generally regarded today as the first reliable documentation of an operation to be performed under general anesthesia.
 Hanaoka went on to perform many operations using tsūsensan, including resection of malignant tumors, extraction of bladder stones, and extremity amputations.
 Before his death in 1835, Hanaoka performed more than 150 operations for breast cancer.